View the Cayce Transformation Plan

 In December 2014, MDHA acquired CWA Plaza Apartments, a community of HUD-subsidized Project-Based Rental Assistance (PBRA) units.
 The 254 apartments sit on 17.7 acres near Cayce Place.

-MDHA began construction on the first new residential building for Envision Cayce in October 2015.
+MDHA began construction on the first new residential building for the Cayce Transformation in October 2015.
 The four-story, 70 one-bedroom unit development, known as Barrett Manor, was built on vacant land at Cayce.
 Current Cayce Place residents began moving into the new building in August 2017.